bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 Please note the 4 gray levels 0, 1/4, 2/4, 3/4 increasing along a loop like the "alpha" greek letter (top-right then bottom-left then top-left then bottom-right).
 This construction ensures that the pattern can be tiled infinitely in each direction without visible border artifact.

-Bayer matrices of higher orders can be constructed recursively by just adding the levels to themselves.
-As an example, for a 4x4 matrix starting from the 2x2 matrix, the top-right pixel (level 0 pure black) is replaced directly with the 2x2 matrix, then the bottom right pixel (level 1/4) becomes the 2x2 matrix with 1/4 added to the levels, etc. At the end, the 4x4 Bayer matrix looks like:
+Bayer matrices of higher orders can be constructed recursively by replacing each pixel by the whole matrix and adding the levels.
+As an example, for a 4x4 matrix starting from the 2x2 matrix, the top-right pixel (level 0 pure black) is replaced directly with the 2x2 matrix, then the bottom right pixel (level 1/4) becomes the 2x2 matrix with 1/4 added to the levels of the 2x2 matrix, etc. At the end, the 4x4 Bayer matrix looks like (note the top-right 2x2 block, which is the same as the 2x2 Bayer matrix):

 _Bayer matrix texture with 16 levels:_ :arrow_right: ![filter halftone bayer 4x4](images/scripting/filter-halftone-bayer-4x4.png) :arrow_left: